D1nker/my-project/README.md

 Just download the .zip and unzip it in your Wordpress > WP-Content -> Plugin folder

+Then 3 Easy steps :

-After this, go to Dashboard > Plugins > and just activate the Plugin named "Poll".
+- Go to Dashboard > Plugins > and just activate the Plugin named "Poll".

+Once the Plugin is activated

-Then go to Dashboard > Settings > Poll > Choose Question & Answers.
+- Go to Dashboard > Settings > Poll > Choose Question & Answers.

+Once you choosed the Question & Answers

-Then Dashboard > Appearance > Widgets > And just drag the Poll you made in the Widgets Area 🙂
+- Go to Dashboard > Appearance > Widgets > And just drag the Poll you made in the Widgets Area 🙂

+Then just go to your main page and vote to your new poll :)

 ##### Authors